SNS2026/SNS2026.github.io/docs/abstracts.md

 In addition to the invited talks, there are dedicated slots available for contributed oral presenations as well as poster presentations.
 You can indicate your preferred presentation format (poster and/or talk) during the submission process.

-**Please note that abstract submission and conference registration are separate processes.**

-All invited and contributed presenters must register for the conference via the [Registration Portal](register.md).

 ## :fontawesome-regular-calendar-days: Important Dates

 - **Abstract Submission:** March 2, 2026 - May 31, 2026 (11:59 pm MT)